Angie0304/Artificial_Vision/projects/image_k_means/README.md

 # Image K Means

 This project implements image segmentation using the **K-Means clustering algorithm**, grouping pixels by color similarity to produce simplified representations of images.
+This approach enables efficient color quantization and visual abstraction.

 ## Project structure
 ```text